 ACENET connects users in our region to resources from across the country through The Digital Research Alliance of Canada (the Alliance) - the national organization responsible for advanced research computing - and its four regional partners which together comprise the Alliance Federation.
 Through the federation, ACENET represents our regional needs and priorities at the national table.

-As of 1 April 2022, Compute Canada will transition to the Digital Research Alliance of Canada (formerly the New Digital Research Infrastructure Organization (NDRIO).
-NDRIO was created as a result of the federal government’s 2019 investment of $572M in a new Digital Research Infrastructure Strategy for Canada.
-It took over the national responsibility for Advanced Research Computing (ARC) from Compute Canada on 1 April, 2022, with an expanded role that also includes Research Data Management (under the Portage Network, which was integrated with NDRIO early in 2021) and Research Software (currently under the domain of CANARIE).
+As of 1 April 2022, Compute Canada will transition to the Digital Research Alliance of Canada (formerly the New Digital Research Infrastructure Organization - NDRIO).
+The Alliance was created as a result of the federal government’s 2019 investment of $572M in a new Digital Research Infrastructure Strategy for Canada.
+It took over the national responsibility for Advanced Research Computing (ARC) from Compute Canada on 1 April, 2022, with an expanded role that also includes Research Data Management (under the Portage Network, which was integrated with the Alliance early in 2021) and Research Software (currently under the domain of CANARIE).

 To explore how ACENET might help you, please contact email@example.com.